-Okay, so you've read about all the ways a content calendar can improve the impact of your business content.
+Okay, so you've read about all the ways a content calendar can improve the impact of your content as an influencer.
 Now you want to build a content calendar of your own.
 The question is how... how do you build a content calendar?
 Where should you even start?

 The first step is finding the right content calendar application to use.
 There are a range of tools available for creating your own calendar.
 I'll cover some of the best available content calendar tools online in tomorrow's post.
 Stay tuned!